deep-projects/dvc-cc/dvc-cc/tutorial/_working_with_jupyter_notebook.md

 This means that you will also use `.py` file endings for you `.ipynb`-file in the `dvc-cc hyperopt new` or `dvc run --no-exec` command.
 If you have the same source as in the [main tutorial](Get_Started.md) you don't need anything to change.
 All commands from the main tutorial work the same.
-You can test it with the same source code just in form of a jupyter notebook, by using `TODO` instead of `wget -O source/train.py https://bit.ly/2krHi8E` and do the same commands from the [main tutorial](Get_Started.md).
+You can test it with the same source code just in form of a jupyter notebook, by using `wget -O source/train.ipynb https://bit.ly/2mn49ms` instead of `wget -O source/train.py https://bit.ly/2krHi8E` and do the same commands from the [main tutorial](Get_Started.md).

 If you tried the above you will detect some problems.
 For example the source code `args = parser.parse_args()` from